selfup/smache/README.md

 This will suck because it just does.

-However this is a masterles system.
-So technically data will provided and rebuilt in the available network.
+Tchnically data (null or expected values) will be provided in the event of a split and rebuilt in the available network (if null).

 Once the network is restored: